Kuidas kuningas kuu peale kippus

 Kuidas kuningas Kuu peale kippus (How the King Wanted to Go to the Moon) is an album released in 2004 by No-Big-Silence and Kosmikud.

 The singles are "Kuninga imekanad", "Sepa kahurikuul" and "Tisleri kastitorn".

-This album is based on the 1976 TV musical Kuidas kuningas kuu peale kippus by Peeter Volkonski and Dagmar Normet.
+The album is based on the 1976 TV musical Kuidas kuningas kuu peale kippus by Peeter Volkonski and Dagmar Normet.

-Now, 28 years later Kosmikud and No-Big-Silence give the songs new energy.
 The original arrangement was done by the Estonian rock band Ruja (1971-1988).

-Style

-For many NBS fans this album may seem to sound very strange on first listen.
-The music can be considered to be a mash of Kosmikud's and No-Big-Silence's music.
-While "Vapper major annab au", "Sepa kahurikuul" and "Tisleri kastitorn" sound more like standard No-Big-Silence songs, the other tracks can be seen as NBS/Kosmikud mash-ups.